 • Post-hike celebration with awards

 The TRTA invites participants with prior backpacking experience to register for this event.
-This 15-day journey is strenuous and not for beginning backpackers and hikers.
+This 15-day journey is strenuous and not for beginning backpackers.
 The demands of hiking a full day with a backpack cannot be underestimated.
 It is critical that participants are well-prepared for this expedition through proper training, nutrition and self-care.

 The Tahoe Rim Trail now circles more than 165 miles around the rim of the Tahoe Basin.
 The highest point on the TRT is Relay Peak at 10,338’.
 There will be other significant climbs over 9,000’.
-Hiking distances will range between 7 and 15 miles per day.
+Hiking distances will range between 7 and 16 miles per day.
 The trail ranges from moderate to strenuous, and our elevation profile shows a total gain/loss of 24,400’ over the entire hike.
-Everyone should be stronger towards the end of the hike.

 Your guides, who will also serve as your pre-hike coaches, consist of our highly experienced and dedicated volunteer TRTA guides and/or TRTA staff.
 They are certified in CPR, Wilderness First Aid, and trained by the TRTA and/or other agencies.
 They love to hike and share their backcountry and trail knowledge with others.
 These volunteers and staff dedicate two weeks of their lives to this expedition.
 Our volunteers are not paid for guiding the Thru Hike, so please show them some love every day of the hike.
 We have deep respect for our volunteer guides and want this to be an amazing experience for them too!

 We invite all participants to select their own backpacking equipment for the Thru Hike.
-Gear recommendations will be provided to you by your assigned coach and by the Program Director for the Thru Hike.
+Gear recommendations will be provided to you by your assigned coach and by TRTA Staff.
 You also have the ability to rent gear from several places including REI or from the TRTA.
 More information related to equipment, gear and what to pack will be sent to you in your final registration packet.

 The Tahoe Backcountry and Wilderness

 The TRT should be considered a harsh mountain environment and a threat to the healthy and fit.
-To approach the backcountry any other way is foolish.
-Preparedness is our key to success.
 We intend to stick together as a team, rely on good equipment, not exceed the abilities of our reasonably weakest link, and always exercise good judgment.